linkml/linkml-model/linkml_model/model/docs/specification/04derived-schemas.md

 We provide a non-normative example of a schema in canonical YAML.
 This will be referred to in the remainder of the document.

-The schema is organized in a local folder as follows
+The schema is organized in a local folder as follows:

 person.yaml:
 ```yaml